-A TIS provides the system with the information necessary to create a task.
-The address of such a structure must be provided on input to the Create Task system call, and a list of the structures is included in the configuration table, as described in Section 4.9.
+The 16-byte TIS provides the system with the information necessary to create a task.
+The address of such a structure must be provided on input to the Create Task system call, and a list of the structures must immediately follow the configuration table, as described in Section 4.9.
 The system does not modify the contents of the structure.